 [Positions: Establishment party line; socially very liberal; heavily pro-union.
 Calls Obama by his first name.]

 Elizabeth Warren — We should be so lucky.
 Economically brilliant, plenty of name recognition, but not a natural politician, and not very charismatic.
 She doesn’t mince words and is far too self-directed to be a smooth candidate.
 She’ll either bow to her managers or trip over her own feet; my bet, alas, is on the second option because she has the classic flaws of intellect.
 Her biggest tactical error so far was turning down PAC and corporate money — essential for a principled campaign, but at the same time tantamount to political suicide.
-She’s my personal favorite candidate, but I’m not putting money on her.
+She’s my personal favorite candidate.

 [Positions: Corporations should exist to benefit the public.
 In favor of campaign finance reform, common sense gun control, numerous social programs, and a strong economy.]